Cash Ratio Calculator

 What is cash ratio?
 Cash ratio definition

 The cash ratio is popular amongst creditors and is widely used in credit analysis as it measures a company's liquidity based on its most liquid assets - cash and cash equivalents.
 This is different from other liquidity ratios which take into account other less liquid assets.
-For instance, the current ratio takes into account current assets which include account receivables.
+For instance, the current ratio takes into account current assets which include account receivables with turnover.
 Unlike cash and cash equivalents, a company cannot pay down its debt immediately with account receivables.

 Now that you know what cash ratio is, let's look into the cash ratio formula to understand its calculation.
 We will do that by looking at the cash ratio example below.